MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Separation of Pure and Impure Functions**

 When possible, separate pure and impure functions; you will thank yourself later.
 Avoid hiding impurity in function signatures.
-Consider using a non-monadic emulation of Haskell’s monads (such as IO or Writer) with a custom-made SCDU, such as `type Impure<'a> = Impure of (unit -> 'a)`.
+Consider using a non-monadic emulation of Haskell’s monads with a custom-made SCDU, such as `type Impure<'a> = Impure of (unit -> 'a)`.

 **Functions, not Members**